 One of the best features of Canva is you can create templates and repeat your images over and over again.
-You can also upload your stock photos and create a custom library for yourself.
+You can also upload your stock photos (I like using Haute Stock) and create a custom library for yourself.
 This saves a lot of time instead of searching your laptop for where you have saved your images.

 Tailwind is a great tool.
 It schedules your Pins on Pinterest and is a major time saver.
 You can have daily activity on your Pinterest Board without going to Pinterest everyday.
 Schedule an hour or half hour in your week and use this time to get Pins set up for the entire week!
 I use Tailwind for this blog, as well as recommend this to all my clients.
 Try a month of Tailwind for free!

 I'm thinking about doing a couple Periscopes about how to use Tailwind.
 If you want to see this, let me know in the comments!